ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

-This assignment will teach you how to write tests in a thorough, automated way, will explore some properties of sorting implementations, and will give you structured practice in re-using code you find code on the Web.
+This assignment will teach you how to write tests in a thorough, automated way, will explore some properties of sorting implementations, and will give you structured practice in re-using code you find on the Web.

 *This assignment is inspired by [an assignment from Brown University's CS019](https://cs.brown.edu/courses/cs019/2016/sortaclesortacle.html).*